 1 Credit hour: HSC 510 Interprofessional Teams for Behavioral Healthcare in Primary Care Seminar

 1 Credit hour: HSC 511 Interprofessional Teams and Telehealth Delivery of Integrated Behavioral Healthcare Seminar

 1 Credit hour: HSC 512 Motivational Interviewing and Trauma Informed Care in Interprofessional Behavioral Healthcare Seminar

 BSN TO DNP PATHWAY

 The BSN to DNP curriculum consist of 69 to 87 Credit hour.
 The program can be completed in ten semesters of full-time study or in sixteen semesters of part-time study.
 Full-time study is defined as six or more Credit hours per semester.
-Permission to take more than twelve Credit hours per semester must be obtained from the Associate Dean of Academic Affairs prior to the student enrolling.
+Permission to take more than twelve Credit hours per semester must be obtained from the Associate Dean for Academic Affairs prior to the student enrolling.
 The program must be completed within 7 years of matriculation.